早稲田文学編集室

 Aoko Matsuda was born in Hyogo in 1979.
 She graduated from Doshisha University Faculty of Letters, Department of English.
 She published her first novel in 2007.

 Her keen mixture of rhythmical spoken language and bookish sensibility suggests fresh possibilities for Japanese literature.
-Of her small number of publications to date, the short story in this collection is the first to be translated into English.
-She looks set to become one of Japan’s leading young authors.
+Of her small number of publications to date, the short story in this collection is the first to be translated into foreign languages.
+She looks set to become one of Japan's leading young authors.

 "The Day the World Ends, We...
 2011"